Make no mistake — I love working in the translation business. This doesn’t mean, however, that it doesn’t come with some trials and tribulations.

 It’s also important to understand time zones from a deadline perspective.
 If a client wants a piece done by 8 PM, it’s important to remember that’s usually 8 PM their time, not yours.

-Even knowing multiple languages, my job still involves technology like Computer Assisted Translation tools.
+Even knowing multiple languages (English, French, Spanish, Dutch, German and Italian), my job still involves technology like Computer Assisted Translation tools.
 Some projects I can translate easily based on my fluency, but hobby languages can always use some sprucing up.
 Computer Assisted Translation tools can make the life of a translation project manager much simpler by combining the reasonable brain of a human with the logical knowledge of a computer.

 There’s also project management tools.
 Anyone in any project field has to get used to scheduling their every day to make sure projects are completed on time.
 If you want to be a translation project manager, you’d better get used to scheduling, scheduling, and more scheduling.